qw3r/emarsys-api-postman-collections/readme.md

 - OIDC_SECRET

 **Note** If you are using [SAP Cloud Identities](https://help.emarsys.com/hc/en-us/articles/22036625729554-Security-settings-API-Credentials#openid-connect-sap-cloud-identity) to manage your Emarsys API credentials, you will need to add your Access Token URL in the variable "OIDC_SCI_HOST"

-## Bruno-specific notes

-1. Bruno doesn't support "path parameters" which are parts of the link before the question mark that can be changed to determine what data you retrieve.
-These parameters are marked with a colon and then the parameter name (such as ":languageId" in the Fields/List Available Fields API).
-To use these in Bruno, simply replace the colon and the name with the value you'd like to send in your API request